Enter a U.S. address to find the Placekey associated with that place. In another country? Try our API!

 Got feedback about this Placekey?
 Submit here.

-Placekey is a universal standard identifier for any physical place, so that the data pertaining to those places can be shared across organizations easily.
+Placekey is a free, universal standard identifier for any physical place, so that the data pertaining to those places can be shared across organizations easily.

 However, Placekey goes beyond just an identifier.
 It’s a movement of organizations and individuals that prize access to data.
 Placekey members want geospatial data that is easily joined and combined...because real answers come from combining data from many different sources.
 It is a philosophy that data should be easy to access, and data should not be hoarded.
 These members believe that data, when combined, can do massive good.